wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-storage.md

 * <strong>Block blobs</strong> are divided into blocks of up to 100 MB each x 50,000 so up to 4.75 TB (terabytes) can be stored per block blob. [<a target="_blank" href="https://azure.microsoft.com/en-us/pricing/details/storage/blobs/">Pricing</a>]

-   Thus, block blobs are optimized for streaming and storing cloud objects.
+   Thus, block blobs are optimized for <strong>streaming</strong> and storing cloud objects.

    REMEMBER: Block blob storage has its own Storage Account Type for LRS replication only and Premium performance tier only.